philpagel/ET54.py/README.md

 [![works on my machine badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.4.0/badge.svg)](https://github.com/nikku/works-on-my-machine)

-"Works on my machine" (ET5410A+, LINUX).
+(ET5410A+, LINUX).

 Needs a lot more real world testing:

 * in actual circuits (does the load realy do what I think?)
 * with all the different models of the series